particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 | 20 | Tracker SoM module |
 | 21 | Wi-Fi geolocation antenna (internal, not pictured) |

-## IO expansion card
+## I/O Card

 The Monitor One is designed with easy-to-use expansion headers and an enclosure with sufficient space inside for an expansion card, and for additional expansion connector through the wall of enclosure.

-The Monitor One DK (Developer's Kit) includes the IO expansion card, which includes:
+The Monitor One Developer's Edition includes the I/O Card, which includes:

 | Feature | Location | Details |
 | :--- | :--- | :--- |